blaylockbk/learn_fortran/README.md

 </div>

 This is Brian's sandbox for learning Fortran using **VS Code**.
-I intend to setup the development environment to work on both Linux and Windows.
+My goal to that this environment will work on both Linux and Windows.

 ## Set up

 ### 1. Clone this repository

-Now open the folder/workspace in VS Code.
+Clone this repository and open the folder/workspace in VS Code.

-### 2. Install recommended VS Code extensions
+### 2. Install the recommended VS Code extensions

 Install the following recommended VS Code extensions.